-Virginia voting guide: What to know about early voting, mail-in ballots
+Virginia voting guide: What to know about voting on Election Day

 There are also several state and local referendums, including on whether to amend Virginia’s Constitution to allow for the creation of a 16-member commission tasked with redrawing election district boundaries.

-The deadline to register was October 15.
+Yes.
+The deadline to register to vote was Oct.
+15. Virginia does not allow same-day registration like Maryland and the District do.
 You can confirm your status with the state Elections Department online.

 Can I vote by mail?

 Yes.
-You also don’t need a special reason to do this.
-You can apply to vote by mail through the state or your local elections office, either online or by mailing an absentee ballot application.
-Those voting for the first time in a federal election should also send a scanned copy of their ID along with their application.
-If they fail to do so, they are required by federal law to show proof of ID when turning in their ballots.
+But get your ballot in the mail now!
+Your absentee ballot must be postmarked by Nov.
+3 in order for it to count.
+And local election officials must receive it by noon on Nov.
+6. You don’t need a special reason to do this, but the deadline to apply for an absentee ballot expired on Oct.
+23.

+Worried about mail delays, local election officials are encouraging voters with absentee ballots to use the secure drop boxes that have been installed at voting locations.

-During its special session, Virginia’s General Assembly passed Northam’s proposals for drop boxes, funding for prepaid postage for mailed ballots and another change that allows absentee voters to correct errors on their ballots so they can be counted.
+During its special session, Virginia’s General Assembly passed Northam’s proposals for the drop boxes, funding for prepaid postage for mailed ballots and another change that allows absentee voters to correct errors on their ballots so they can be counted.
 Ballots with mistakes on them are disqualified.
 Northam signed the measures into law in early September.

 Virginia voters who are overseas or stationed outside the state while in the U.S. military and who haven’t received a state ballot in time can fill out a Federal Write-In Absentee Ballot and either email a scanned copy to info@elections.virginia.gov or fax it to 804-371-0194.